ln56b/ln56b/README.md

-- :herb: I'm Hélène, a web developer passionate about the open-source mindset, coding commnunity and continuous learning process.
+- :herb:  I'm Hélène, a web developer passionate about the open-source mindset, coding comnunity and continuous learning process.

 - :bicyclist:  I’m currently developing a full-stack CRUD app in ReactJS / Node.js about my Favourite Cycling Rides.

 - :eyes:  Next on my learning wishlist is the Python / Django combination.